 In September 2020, the U.S. FDA approved our IND to initiate a Phase 1 clinical trial to evaluate the safety, tolerability, MTD or maximum administered dose (MAD), PK and PD of TJ210.
-In January 2021, we announced the dosing of the first patient in this trial, and we expect to complete patient enrollment in the dose-escalation portion of the study by the second quarter of 2022.
-A separate IND application with the NMPA in China for a Phase 1 clinical trial of TJ210 in patients with advanced solid tumors was also approved in January 2021.
-The trial is on track to commence in the second quarter of 2022 as scheduled.
+In January 2021, we announced the dosing of the first patient in this trial, and patient recruitment for dose escalation was completed in the second quarter of 2022.